PrincetonUniversity/hpc_beginning_workshop/cluster/index.md

   Tesla k20m, k40c and v100 GPUs available.

 ### Other Clusters
-  These other clusters such as Perseus, Tiger, and Della are research clusters with many more nodes and GPFS networked storage between clusters.
+  These other clusters such as Perseus, Tiger, Della and Traverse are research clusters with many more nodes and GPFS networked storage between clusters.

   See [https://www.princeton.edu/researchcomputing/access/](https://www.princeton.edu/researchcomputing/access/)